-- On the closing date, we will deposit into the spread account \$19,392,461.90, which is 2.25% of the aggregate contract value of the receivables. - On each payment date available collections remaining after other more senior payments have been made will be deposited into the spread account to the extent necessary to maintain a specified minimum balance.
+- On the closing date, we will deposit into the spread account \$16,820,202.59, which is 2.25% of the aggregate contract value of the receivables as of the cutoff date. - On each payment date, available collections remaining after other more senior payments have been made will be deposited into the spread account to the extent necessary to maintain a specified minimum balance.